[See the full year's calendar of events below].

 October - Peace Education - MCC Centre - October 3, @ 7:00 pm, Peace and Justice Anniversary celebration/coffee house at MCC, Saskatoon.

-October - Musical Gala Anniversary celebration at Knox United Church on October 31 @ 7:30 pm, at Knox United Church, Saskatoon.
+October - Musical Gala Invitation to our 50th Anniversary celebration at Knox United Church on October 31 @ 7:30 pm, at Knox United Church, Saskatoon.
+Then, the REPORT on the Music Gala

 November 1 - Encounter and AGM at Cornerstone Church.